Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

 ### Final Exam (for CEE 465)

 The final exam will be take-home, and you will have one week to complete it.
-The final exam will be due beore 5:00 pm (Pacific Time) on the day scheduled for the course final exam (see schedule on Canvas).
+The final exam will be due before 5:00 pm (Pacific Time) on the day scheduled for the course final exam (see schedule on Canvas).
 The exam will ask a series of general application questions spanning all of the topics covered in the course.
 It will be open notes and online materials, but students must sign an honor statement that the work is their own and not done with consultation and/or help from other students, friends, or faculty.
 The final exam must be submitted electronically, via Canvas, before 5:00 pm (Pacific Time) of the day of the scheduled final exam.

 ### Final Project (for CEWA 565)